sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 Surprisingly, the Bayesian Ridge model predicts another downturn in the next 24 months, which contradicts our expectation and common scenario based on the potential trajectory of the travel industry during a recovery phase post-pandemic.
 As far as we understand, there has been a notable surge in visitor numbers, marking a robust rebound following the global pandemic.

-In fact, most top performers on the aformentioned table of performance metrics yield a similar downtrend.
+In fact, most top performers on the aforementioned table of performance metrics yield a similar downtrend.
 We will further look into other alternatives that potentially can forecast a more reasonable outcome in our case.
 Specifically, we will use the `create_model()` function to generate additional models of interest (i.e. SARIMA and Exponential Smoothing) and plot them.

 <img src="./Images/img-20.png" width="600">